dayreiner/dayreiner.github.io/blog/_posts/2016-04-05-zero-to-mariadb-cluster-in-docker-swarm-in-15-minutes-part-2.md

 Once the API reports back a state of `RUNNING`, your node is ready.

+> **Note**: The [`provision_softlayer.sh`](https://github.com/dayreiner/docker-swarm-mariadb/blob/master/scripts/provision_softlayer.sh) script needs `expect` installed on your system to get around `slcli` not having a `-y` option to force through orders/cancellations without any input.
+To perform the raw API calls to order and cancel without any prompting, or for more information on using the Softlayer ordering API programatically, refer to the [documentation](https://sldn.softlayer.com/blog/phil/Simplified-CCI-Creation).

 ## <a name="post-provisioning"></a> Run post-provisioning scripts

-Once the intstances are provisioned, we're going to want to prep them a bit before adding them with machine. `provision_softlayer.sh` copies and executes [`sl_post_provision.sh`](https://github.com/dayreiner/docker-swarm-mariadb/blob/master/scripts/instance/sl_post_provision.sh) from the `instance` subdirectory over to the newly-provisioned instances and runs it once they are accessible.
+Once the intstances are provisioned, we're going to want to prep them a bit before adding them with machine. [`provision_softlayer.sh`](https://github.com/dayreiner/docker-swarm-mariadb/blob/master/scripts/provision_softlayer.sh) copies and executes [`sl_post_provision.sh`](https://github.com/dayreiner/docker-swarm-mariadb/blob/master/scripts/instance/sl_post_provision.sh) from the `instance` subdirectory over to the newly-provisioned instances and runs it once they are accessible.

-Since we're using docker's [btrfs storage driver](https://docs.docker.com/engine/userguide/storagedriver/btrfs-driver/), `sl_post_provision.sh` runs the following actions to prep the system and build our btrfs docker volume:
+Since we're using docker's [btrfs storage driver](https://docs.docker.com/engine/userguide/storagedriver/btrfs-driver/), we'll run the following actions to prep the system and build our btrfs docker volume via [`sl_post_provision.sh`](https://github.com/dayreiner/docker-swarm-mariadb/blob/master/scripts/instance/sl_post_provision.sh):

-* Updates the system
+* Update the system
-* Installs the necessary packages to support LVM and btrfs
+* Install the necessary packages to support LVM and btrfs
-* Installs the net-tools package to workaround docker-machine [issue #2481](https://github.com/docker/machine/issues/2481)
+* Install the net-tools package to workaround docker-machine [issue #2481](https://github.com/docker/machine/issues/2481)
-* Partitions the secondary volume on the instance
+* Partition the secondary volume on the instance
-* Adds the secondary volume to LVM and formats it as a btrfs filesystem
+* Add the secondary volume to LVM and format it as a btrfs filesystem
-* Mounts the btrfs filesystem at `/var/lib/docker`
+* Mount the btrfs filesystem at `/var/lib/docker`

 > **Tip:** Depending on your environment, you may want to also run your [ansible](https://www.ansible.com/) playbooks, install additional software or further tune the system to fit your standards.